 LAUNCH IS A PROGRAM THAT SUPPORTS OUR STUDENTS AFTER THEY GRADUATE FROM RESTORE LEADERSHIP ACADEMY.

 Although very inexpensive compared to a college degree in the States, $700 each year is out of reach for most students.
 Our scholarship program sponsors 30 students to attend the university of their choice each year, and it is changing everything for their futures.

 Uganda Safe Houses

 We are teaching traditional healers and witch doctors how to read and write, to help them learn skills that will allow them to switch to other jobs and stop practicing healing.
 Typically, they are both feared and respected in their communities, isolating them from the rest.
-Most have never had any education, and don't know how to read or write, so it’s hard for them to find jobs.
-Unfortunately, many cases of child sacrifice happen with the help of witch doctors, so our goals is to teach them other skills and also, make sure they know the laws against trafficking or sacrificing children.
+Most have never had any education, so it’s hard for them to find jobs.
+Unfortunately, many cases of child sacrifice happen with the help of witch doctors, so our goals is to teach them other skills and also, make sure they know the laws against trafficking and sacrificing children.